Alpha Metallurgical Resources (AMR)

 AI Analysis | Feedback

-Mr. Munsey has served as Executive Vice President and Chief Financial Officer since August 2022.
-Prior to this, he was Senior Vice President and Controller from July 2016, and Senior Vice President for Tax and Financial Reporting at Alpha Natural Resources from April 2015.
-Before joining Alpha in July 2007, Mr. Munsey worked as a Senior Tax Analyst at PricewaterhouseCoopers LLP.
-Alpha Natural Resources, Inc., the predecessor to Alpha Metallurgical Resources, was established with involvement from First Reserve Stockholders.
+J. Todd Munsey has served as Executive Vice President and Chief Financial Officer since August 2022.
+He previously served as Senior Vice President and Controller from July 2016.
+Mr. Munsey's history with the company's lineage includes serving as Senior Vice President of Tax and Financial Reporting at Alpha Natural Resources from April 2015, and prior to that, various roles on the tax team.
+Before joining Alpha in July 2007, he was a Senior Tax Analyst at PricewaterhouseCoopers LLP.
+He was involved with the company during its transformation from Alpha Natural Resources' bankruptcy into Contura Energy (later Alpha Metallurgical Resources).

 Jason E. Whitehead, President and Chief Operating Officer